ertugrul-dmr/NoOffense/README.md

 # NoOffense
-This package provides a smart and fast offensive language detection tool for Turkish, which is based on the transformers technology.
+NoOffense provides a smart and fast tool for detecting offensive language in Turkish.
+It utilizes transformers and mostly relies on the [Hugging Face](https://huggingface.co/) library, making it fully compatible with it.

 The **Overfit-GM** team developed this package as a part of the **Türkiye Açık Kaynak Platformu** NLP challenge.